The Brass Band Portal

 He was unable to find a choral group that he feltNigel Horne comfortable with so he no longer sings, but has often thought of the idea of forming a madrigal group.

 He learnt percussion under John Wallace, who had been the kit drummer with Grimethorpe Colliery Band.
 He joined the Yorkshire Imperial Metals Band then Carlton Main Frickley Colliery Band on percussion.
-Currently he is helping bands in Yorkshire as a composer and a conductor, and has been adjudicating at a number of contests including Solo and Quartet Contests, and the Roundthorne Whit Friday March Contest.
+Currently he is helping bands in the U.S. as a composer and a conductor, and has been adjudicating at a number of contests including the Roundthorne Whit Friday March Contest, the Easingwold March Contest, Oxford BBA Entertainments Contest and Solo and Quartet Contests.

 His march Y2K was used by Advent Brass to win the Grade C of the Victoria State Championship in Australia and the Cyberband at the Whit Friday march contest of 2000.
 His setting of various versions of While Shepherds Watched has been recorded by the New England Brass Band on their CD, Christmas Joy, and more recently O Worship The King! was recorded on the CD Honour and Glory.
 Clips from his setting of The Ash Grove were used on the Channel 4 programme River Cottage Specials.